wilkoklak/request-download-info/docs/main.md

 Values like ``percent`` and ``time.eta`` can be calculated only if ``size.total`` is known

-You can access this properity at any time
+You can access this properity at any time, even after download has finished